Wouldn’t it be nice to have someone else pay for the flight to your next vacation destination?

 (And even better: what if that free flight was on the best airline in the country?)

 You’ll get just that if you open up a Southwest Airlines Rapid Rewards® Premier Credit Card.

 It might seem to be too good to be true.
 A credit card company will pay for a round-trip flight for you?
 What’s the catch?
 (Yes, there is a very small catch.
 We’ll get to that in just a second.)
 The bottom line is you actually can get a free flight on Southwest Airlines after you first use your Chase Southwest Airlines Rapid Rewards Premier Credit Card to meet a minimum spending requirement.

-For the travel buffs (or business travelers) out there, this is a great travel rewards card.
+For the travel buffs (or business travelers) out there, this is one of the best credit cards for travel rewards.

 How Does the Bonus Flight Points Work?